Qatar Airways Business Class Review New York (JFK) – Doha (DOH)

-Doubtful I approached the TSA supervisor (from within the secure area) and he wasn't sure either if I would need a secondary security check.
-He was happy to run a check on me though if I would volunteer for it and so I did.
-It took a good 30 minutes until it was all done incl. the special 'JFK pat down’ (quiet a love affair).
-Now I did this to myself and apparently it wasn't needed according to the gate agent.
+Doubtful, I approached the TSA supervisor (from within the secure area) and he wasn't sure either if I would need a secondary security check.
+He was happy to run a check on me though, if I would volunteer for it, and so I did.
+It took a good 30 minutes until it was all done, incl. the special 'JFK pat-down' (quite a love affair).
+Now I did this to myself and according to the gate agent apparently it wasn't needed.

 The TSA supervisor stamped and cleared one boarding pass.
-Come boarding I show up at the gate and promptly the scanner beeps and the agent does snot let me board.
-I refer to my prior conversation with her co-worker and (seemingly she being more senior) and she flatly tells me that he was wrong.
+Come boarding, I showed up at the gate and the scanner promptly beeped and the agent did not let me board.
+I referred to my prior conversation with her co-worker and while seemingly being more senior, she flatly told me that he was wrong.
 She needed the TSA stamp on the correct boarding pass or no flight for me.

-The Business Class cabin on this Sunday evening was pretty full.
-I had a window seat and a seat mate.
+The businessclass cabin on this Sunday evening was pretty full.
+I had a window seat and a seatmate.
 The angled lie-flat seat of Qatar Airways isn't exactly a state of the art product.
-However the cabin still looks beautiful.
-I love how they play with the light tones to make it more warm.
+Nevertheless, the cabin still looks beautiful.
+I love how they play with the light tones to make it warmer.
 That's something Cathay Pacific really needs to work on.

 Boarding was quick and we were looking at an on-time departure.
-The huge engines of the 777 right outside my window screeched at take-off and we made into the windy skies of New York City that night.
+The huge engines of this 777 right outside my window screeched at take-off and we made off into the windy skies of New York City that night.

 I selected both appetizers (I was more curious than hungry) and the chicken entree.
-All of them were delicious, well prepared, well designed and just came out at the right right temperature.
+All of them were delicious, well-prepared, well-designed and came out at just the right temperature.

-My assigned flight attendant was extremely friendly and maybe a bit to subservient.
-Drinks and food took a while to come out but hey I was also the very end of the business class cabin with 42 seats (about 35 were taken).
+My assigned flight attendant was extremely friendly and maybe a bit too subservient.
+Drinks and food took a while to come out but hey, I was also at the very end of the business class cabin that had 42 seats (about 35 were taken).

-The seat was much better than I thought for sleeping and I could sleep in all sleeping positions (it is rather wide).
-My sleep was even more amazing as the babies and toddlers kept quite a high noise level.
-In fact I slept better than on my last Etihad Business Class flight (which had a far superior seat).
+The seat was much better than I thought it would be for sleeping and I could sleep in all sleeping positions (it is rather wide).
+My sleep was even more amazing as the babies and toddlers generated quite a high noise level.
+In fact, I slept better than on my last Etihad Business Class flight (which had a far superior seat).

-All in all I'm not sure what to make of this flight.
+All in all, I'm not sure what to make of this flight.
 The QR gate agent should have known better - I could have easily missed my flight.
 He needs to know his work better!
-The angled lie-flat seat felt odd but I slept like a baby (if not better) and the food was just perfect.
-I can't think of a better flight attendant!
+The angled lie-flat seat felt odd but I slept like a baby (if not better), the food was just perfect and I can't think of a better flight attendant!